 Josh Weinberg is Programme Manager at the Water Resources department at Stockholm International Water Institute (SIWI).
 He has 15 years of experience in the fields of water and environmental governance.
 He has worked with the development and implementation of the source-to-sea approach and helped initiate the formation of the Action Platform for Source-to-Sea Management.

-Qinhua Fang is Professor of Ocean and Coastal Management Science of Xiamen University, China.
+Qinhua Fang is Professor of the College of the Environment & Ecology and Deputy Director of the Coastal and Ocean Management Institute of Xiamen University, China.
 His research interest is focused on the interfaces of science and management in the coastal areas, including environmental systems analysis, marine spatial planning and marine policy studies.

-Sarantuyaa Zandaryaa is Programme Specialist on water quality in the Division of Water Sciences and the Secretariat of the Intergovernmental Hydrological Programme (IHP) in the UNESCO Headquarters in Paris, France.
-She coordinates the implementation of the IHP’s International Initiative on Water Quality, including projects and activities on clean water for humans and ecosystems, water quality monitoring, water pollution, emerging pollutants and microplastics in water, and the impact of climate change on water quality.
+Sarantuyaa Zandaryaa is Programme Specialist on water quality in the Division of Water Sciences and the Secretariat of the Intergovernmental Hydrological Programme (IHP) in the UNESCO Headquarters Paris, France.
+She coordinates IHP’s International Initiative on Water Quality and implements UNESCO projects and activities on clean water for humans and ecosystems, water quality monitoring, water pollution, emerging pollutants and microplastics in water, and the impact of climate change on water quality.

-James Nickum is Fellow of the International Water Resources Association (IWRA) and Editor-in-Chief of Water International.
+James E. Nickum is Fellow of the International Water Resources Association (IWRA) and Editor-in-Chief of Water International.